You really can’t trust official nutrition advice. You know this. Case in point: cholesterol. We can learn a lot from cholesterol.

 This is the most official cholesterol stance in the United States.
 Health.gov.

-Remember how we told y’all to cut down on cholesterol?
-We ain’t sayin that no more.
-Science and shit says there’s no connection ‘tween the cholesterol you EAT and the cholesterol in y’all’s BLOOD—words just sounded the same, was all.
-We was hella mixed up.
-Shit, far as we know, you could eat ten egg-yolks a day for like 20 years with no heart trouble or nothin’.
-For real!
-We ain’t playin!
+Remember how we always told you to cut down on cholesterol?
+Yeah, we’re not saying that anymore.
+Science says there’s no link between the cholesterol you EAT and the cholesterol in your BLOOD—same word, different things (classic mixup).
+Shit, as far as we know, you could eat ten egg-yolks a day for 20 years without any heart trouble.
+Seriously!
+We’re not joking.
 Our bad.

-A simple proof is eggs.
-If food cholesterol were bad for your heart, then eggs would be absolutely and unequivocally bad for your heart.
+If food cholesterol were bad for your heart, then eggs would be absolutely and unequivocally…bad for your heart.
 There is no escaping this logic.
-A single medium egg has a whopping 62% of the Daily Value for cholesterol,3 and eggs are by far the biggest source of cholesterol in the US diet.4
+A single medium egg has a whopping 62% of the Daily Value for cholesterol, and eggs are by far the biggest source of cholesterol in the US diet.

-But a 2016 meta-analysis of prospective cohort studies found “no clear dose-response trends” between egg consumption and heart-disease risk.5 (Though eating more eggs was associated with a 12% lower risk of stroke.)
+But a 2016 meta-analysis of prospective cohort studies found “no clear dose-response trends” between egg consumption and heart-disease risk.
+(Though eating more eggs was associated with a 12% lower risk of stroke.)

-Ditto a 2013 meta-analysis,6 which found “no significant association between egg consumption and risk of coronary heart disease or stroke.”
+Ditto a 2013 meta-analysis, which found “no significant association between egg consumption and risk of coronary heart disease or stroke.”

-(A meta-analysis—a summary of many studies on a topic—tends to mean a lot more than a single study on a topic.)
+(A meta-analysis—a summary of relevant studies on a topic—tends to mean a lot more than a single study.)

-Ditto another 2013 meta-analysis, which concluded that eating more eggs “is not associated with increased risk of coronary heart disease or stroke.”7*
+Ditto another 2013 meta-analysis, which found that eating more eggs “is not associated with increased risk of coronary heart disease or stroke.”*

 You get it.